 The main objectives are to better understand issues related to aid effectiveness.

 □ Targeted competences

-At the end of the course, the students should be able to better understand issues related to the lack of aid effectiveness and the various approaches used to increase aid effectiveness.
+At the end of the course, the students should be able to better understand issues related to aid effectiveness and the various approaches used to increase aid effectiveness.